Naive Set Theory (book)

 Naive Set Theory is a mathematics textbook by Paul Halmos providing an undergraduate introduction to set theory.
 Originally published by Van Nostrand in 1960, it was reprinted in the Springer-Verlag Undergraduate Texts in Mathematics series in 1974.

+It is on the list of 173 books essential for undergraduate math libraries.

-While the title states that it is naive, which is usually taken to mean without axioms, the book does introduce all the axioms of ZFC set theory (except the Axiom of Foundation), and gives correct and rigorous definitions for basic objects.
-Where it differs from a "true" axiomatic set theory book is its character: there are no discussions of axiomatic minutiae, and there is next to nothing about advanced topics like large cardinals.
+While the title states that the set theory presented is 'naive', which is usually taken to mean without formal axioms, the book does introduce a system of axioms equivalent to that of ZFC set theory except the Axiom of foundation.
+It also gives correct and rigorous definitions for many basic concepts.
+Where it differs from a "true" axiomatic set theory book is its character: there are no discussions of axiomatic minutiae, and there is next to nothing about advanced topics such as large cardinals or forcing.
 Instead, it tries to be intelligible to someone who has never thought about set theory before.

 Halmos later stated that it was the fastest book he wrote, taking about six months, and that the book "wrote itself".

-Absence of the Axiom of Foundation
+Axioms used in the book

+The statements of the axioms given below are as they appear in the book, with section references, and with explanatory commentary on each one.
+The "principal primitive (undefined) concept of belonging" (that is, set membership) is the starting point, where "$x$ belongs to $A$" is written in the usual notation as $x\in A$.
+Here $x$ and $A$ are both sets, with the notational distinction of upper/lower case a purely stylistic choice.
+The axioms govern the properties of this relation between sets.